zdelrosario/zdr-site/content/post/2023-03-15-evc-recruitment/index.md

 - Visualizing data to gain insights
 - Making messy data usable for analysis
-- Handling uncertainty with statistical analyses
+- An intuitive, hands-on treatment of statistics

 The course is designed to be compatible with full-time employment (taught online, outside working hours), will consist of hands-on training with computational tools, and will include live instruction with a professor from Olin College.